Brand engagement and the role of the agency

 What does brand engagement mean?

-Simply put, brands need to present not only a product or service that is of value to their audience, the brands have to present useful, inviting content to their customer base.
+Simply put, brands need to present not only a product or service that is of value to their audience, the brands have to present useful, entertaining and inviting content to their customer base.

 The self-directed shopper